syncfusion-content/windowsforms-docs/WindowsForms/buttonedit/faq/How-to-set-tooltip-for-ButtonEdit-Child-buttons.md

 ---
 layout: post
 title: Set tooltip for ButtonEdit Child buttons | WindowsForms | Syncfusion
-description: This section gives detailed description on how to set tooltip for ButtonEdit Child buttons.
+description: This section gives detailed description on how to set tooltip for ButtonEditChildButton in ButtonEdit control.
 platform: WindowsForms
 control: Tools
 documentation: ug